CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

     void Close();

     /**
      * Returns an array of all the tracked bundles.
      *
      * @return A vector of Bundles (could be empty).
      */
     std::vector<Bundle> GetBundles();

     /**
      * Returns the custom object for the given Bundle if the given Bundle is tracked.
 Otherwise null.
      *
      * @param bundle The Bundle paired with the object
      * @return The custom object paired with the given Bundle or null if the Bundle is not being tracked.
      */
     std::shared_ptr<T> GetObject(const Bundle& bundle);

     /**
      * Returns an unordered map from all of the currently tracked Bundles to their custom objects.
      *
      * @return An unordered map from all of the Bundles currently tracked by this
      * BundleTracker to their custom objects.
      */
     std::unordered_map<Bundle, std::shared_ptr<T>> GetTracked();

     /**
      * Returns the tracking count for this BundleTracker.
      *
      * The tracking count is set to 0 when the BundleTracker is opened.
      * The tracking count increases by 1 anytime a Bundle is added,
      * modified, or removed from the BundleTracker.
      * Tracking counts from different times can be compared
      * to determine whether any bundles have changed.
      * If the BundleTracker is closed, return -1.
      *
      * @return The current tracking count.
      */
-    unsigned int GetTrackingCount();
+    int32_t GetTrackingCount();

     /**
      * Returns true if and only if this BundleTracker is tracking no bundles.
      *
      * @return true if and only if this BundleTracker is empty.
      */
     bool IsEmpty();

     /**
      * Called when a Bundle is modified that is being tracked by this BundleTracker
      * and the BundleTrackerCustomizer constructor argument was nullptr.
      *
      * When a tracked bundle changes states, this method is called.
      *
      * @param bundle The tracked Bundle whose state has changed.
      * @param event The BundleEvent which was caught by the BundleTracker.
 Can be null.
      * @param object The tracked object corresponding to the tracked Bundle (returned from AddingBundle).
      *
      * @see BundleTrackerCustomizer:ModifiedBundle(Bundle, BundleEvent, std::shared_ptr<T>)
      */
     void ModifiedBundle(const Bundle& bundle, const BundleEvent& event, std::shared_ptr<T> object);

     /**